0abc/0abc-a22/README.md

   * nothing (other structures)
 * Economic buildings and walls can be constructed in neutral territory
 * All walls and towers are stronger and more expensive;
-  * palisade and outpost are available in village phase,
+  * palisades and outposts are available in village phase,
    * outposts can be upgraded individually to sentry towers in town phase,
-  * siege wall and sentry tower are available in town phase,
+  * turf walls and sentry towers are available in town phase,
    * sentry towers can be upgraded individually to defense towers in city phase,
-  * stone wall and defense tower are available in city phase;
+  * stone walls and stone towers are available in city phase;
 * Phase advances no longer increase citizen soldier health nor metal gather rate
 * A third level of infantry and cavalry armoury researches is available; blacksmith can be constructed in village phase